Samy Baghdadi: Career

 Born in Grasse, Baghdadi played for Cannet Rocheville, Saint-Étienne II, and Grasse before joining Eredivisie club Fortuna Sittard on a two-year contract with the option of a further year in summer 2021, following a trial period at the club.
 He made his debut for the club on 14 April 2021 in a 2–1 win over Twente.

 On 4 August 2022, Baghdadi returned to France and signed with Dunkerque.

 Personal life

-Born in France, Baghdadi is of Algerian descent.
+Born in France, Baghdadi holds both French and Algerian nationalities.